vividos/RemotePhotoTool/Sourcecode.md

 Extract the contents of the zip archive in to a new folder.
 Navigate into the "AppWiz" folder and double-click the file `"Setup.js"`.

+You need to adjust the file `src\wix91.props` with the path of the folder where the include files are found.
+There are two folders to adjust, both in the `<AdditionalIncludeDirectories>` tags.

 ## Boost ##